 Students should also be aware of the Board of Regents Uniform Rules of Personal Conduct in the Iowa Administrative Code 9.1(262).

-Any student who is financially indebted to the University after the date specified on each monthly bill, will be considered delinquent and may have his or her registration and privileges restricted.
+Any student who is financially indebted to the University after the date specified on each monthly bill will be considered delinquent and may have their registration and privileges restricted.
 A student who has an unsettled financial indebtedness to the University may not register for classes unless permission is granted by the Financial Delinquency Committee.
 Credentialing documents may be withheld during the period in which the indebtedness remains unsettled.